-One method of determining the amount of digital calibration required is to use the frequency test output (FT) of the device (see Section 3.14: IRQ1/FT/OUT pin, frequency test, interrupts and the OUT bit (M41T83 only) on page 43 for more information on enabling the FT output).
+One method of determining the amount of digital calibration required is to use the frequency test output (FT) of the device (see Section 3.14 on page 44 for more information on enabling the FT output).

-When FT is enabled, a 512 Hz signal is output in the $\overline{IRQ1}/FT/OUT$ pin on the M41T83, and on the FT/RST pin on the M41T82.
+When FT is enabled, a 512 Hz signal is output in the IRQ1/FT/OUT pin on the M41T83, and on the FT/RST pin on the M41T82.
 This signal can be measured using a highly accurate timing device such as a frequency counter.
 The measured value is then compared to 512 Hz and the oscillator error in ppm is then determined.